 The Delay Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the delay exceeding the Delay Threshold.

+The MSDU Delivery Ratio Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the MSDU delivery ratio for the SCS stream given by the SCSID being lower than the value specified in the MSDU Delivery Ratio field in the QoS Characteristics element.

 When a Transmit Stream/Category Measurement report is sent as a direct response to a Transmit Stream/Category Measurement request and not as a triggered Transmit Stream/Category Measurement report, all bit fields in the Reporting Reason field are set to 0.
 This is termed a requested Transmit Stream/Category Measurement report.
 Within a triggered Transmit Stream/Category Measurement report, more than one bit field in the Reporting Reason field might be set to 1 if more than one trigger condition was met.